Skip to content

 The Grand Canal, Piazzetta and Dogana in Venice by Canaletto, 1730, at Tatton Park, Cheshire | © National Trust Images/John Bethell

 Celebrate world class art at Tatton Park with the launch of the landmark exhibition, Beyond the View: Canaletto.
-Experience the extraordinary journey of Samuel Egerton from Cheshire to Venice and his connection to the celebrated artist Canaletto from 28 March–1 November 2026.
+Experience an extraordinary journey from Cheshire to Venice and a connection to the celebrated artist Canaletto from 28 March–1 November 2026.

 A journey of discovery